phenotypic/homebridge-web-boiler/examples/OpenTherm/README.md

 This script is designed to interface with the plugin to expose an [OpenTherm](https://en.wikipedia.org/wiki/OpenTherm)-enabled boiler, giving you similar functionality to more expensive smart-home thermostats like [Nest](https://nest.com/thermostats/).

+An [OpenTherm adapter](http://ihormelnyk.com/arduino_opentherm_controller) is required to connect the NodeMCU to the boiler.
+A PCB design is included in the `OpenTherm PCB` folder.

 Unlike temperature control via hysteresis, the OpenTherm protocol allows for smoother and more refined heating control via a PID controller:

 ![image](https://www.sunnyheat-crea-systems.com/images/about_sunnyheat/sunnyheat_reg_en.png)